WHY SEEDS FOR BEES?

 WHEN AND WHERE TO PLANT:

 Select a sunny location and plant in well drained soil during early spring or fall, in mild winter areas.
 For best results, loosen soil with rake or hoe.
-Mix seeds with a cup of sand or other inert material and broadcast each gram of seed over 300-500 sq. ft., Lightly rake seed into soil or cover with peat moss or similar light mulch.
+Mix seeds with a cup of sand or other inert material and broadcast each gram of seed over 10-20 sq. ft., Lightly rake seed into soil or cover with peat moss or similar light mulch.
 Keep soil moist until plants begin to grow.
+These seeds are for residential or community gardens plantings in the Western WA area.

 Care: Requires little care.
 Water only when necessary.